Best holiday rental deals in Poland

 Holiday Letting Price Information in Poland

-We rendered price information data on the above graph to give you more insights on prices in Poland.
-Poland is more expensive in July (06/07 - 13/07), where prices are on average £84 a night.
-Poland is cheaper in a week of January (05/01 - 12/01), where prices are on average £58 a night.
+We summarised price information data in the above graph to give you more insights into prices in Poland.
+Poland is most expensive in July (06/07 - 13/07), when prices are on average £86 a night.
+Poland is cheaper during one week in November (30/11 - 07/12), when prices are on average £59 a night.

 Holiday Home Availability Information in Poland

 Check how busy Poland is with our availability graph.
-The most challenging week to find a letting in the next twelve months is in October (05/10 - 12/10).
-More accommodations are available in a week of June (22/06 - 29/06) as the booking rate is only 25%.
+The most challenging week to find a letting in the next twelve months is in November (30/11 - 07/12).
+More properties are available during one week of June (01/06 - 08/06), when the booking rate is only 22%.

 Holiday lettings in Poland - discover the delights of this Europen gem